They say, in business there are only two types of best practices: those we learn from others, and those we learn the hard way.

 We will never upsell you additional products.

-We will never call you, mail you, or contact you individually for any reason, unless you specifically request information from us first.
+We will never call you or contact you individually for any reason, unless you specifically request information from us first.

 Your attention is yours.